XertroV/tm-mlfeed-race-data/MLFeed.autodoc.md

 Constructor expects a pending event with data: `{IdName, Nickname, Result_Score, Result_Time, cpTimes (as string joined with ',')}`

 ### GhostInfo_V2 -- `GhostInfo_V2@ GhostInfo_V2(const MLHook::PendingEvent@ &in event)`

+Information about a currently loaded ghost.
+Constructor expects a pending event with data: `{IdName, Nickname, Result_Score, Result_Time, cpTimes (as string joined with ',')}`

 ### HookKoStatsEventsBase -- `HookKoStatsEventsBase@ HookKoStatsEventsBase(const string &in type)`